doodle

 What to Hand In

-files you wrote (can be one file or many; it's totally reasonable to only have one).
-We will rungcc *.c -o utf8analyzer
+• Any .c files you wrote (can be one file or many; it's totally reasonable to only have one).
+We will run gcc *.c -o utf8analyzer to compile your code, so you should make sure it works when we do that.

-(with exactly that name) containing the answers to the design questions - Your tests are in files
+• A file DESIGN.md (with exactly that name) containing the answers to the design questions

-assignment on Gradescope.
-You can either submit a link to your GitHub Classroom Repository or upload
+Hand in to the pa1 assignment on Gradescope.
+You can either submit a link to your GitHub Classroom Repository or upload the files from your computer.

 The submission system will show you the output of compiling and running your program on the test input described above to make sure the baseline format of your submission works.
 You will not get feedback about your overall grade before the deadline.